drakercam/Game-To-Finish/README.md

 # Where I left off
 In the video series, I left off on 'Tic-Tac-Toe SFML C++ [STATE CREATION] GameState/Screen'.
 I will come back to this video to finish up created the game state and the pause state later on.
 I hope to use this "skeleton code" to fast track any games I make in SFML plus this video series provided me with great insight on state machines and how to handle various states.

+Update: Ended up completing the GameState and PauseMenuState on my own.
+This was a very well explained tutorial and thus allowed me to easily implement these two states with ease.

 # SHOUTOUT TO SONAR SYSTEMS ON YOUTUBE WOOOOOOOOOO

 # Notes: